(Updated November 2020)

 IR35 ‘off payroll’ rules

-In a surprise announcement on 17th March 2020, because of the Coronavirus pandemic, the Government confirmed the IR35 private sector reforms will be DELAYED by 1 year until 6th April 2021 – brief information here.
+In March 2020, because of the Coronavirus pandemic, the Government confirmed the IR35 private sector reforms will be DELAYED by 1 year until 6th April 2021 – brief information here.

-On 29th October 2018, the Chancellor announced that all medium and large sized businesses in the private sector who employ Limited Company Contractors, will become responsible for assessing the Contractors ’employment status’ from 6th April 2020 – where the Contractor works through their own Limited Company (or through other ‘intermediaries’, such as an agency).
+On 29th October 2018, the Chancellor announced that all medium and large sized businesses in the private sector who employ Limited Company Contractors, will become responsible for assessing the Contractors ’employment status’ from 6th April 2020 – where the Contractor works through their own Limited Company (or through other ‘intermediaries’, such as an agency.
+It was confirmed in October 2020 that Contractors employed through a PAYE Umbrella company are exempt from these rules).

 The background to this is (you can see our previous IR35 post about the Public Sector here):